 Oops!
 Something went wrong while submitting the form

-In the state of Oklahoma, the legal age of consent for sexual intercourse for both males and females is 16 years old.
-The age of consent is the legal terminology for the minimum legal age at which an individual has the mental capacity to consent to sexual intercourse with another individual.
+The age of consent in the state of Oklahoma is currently 16 years old.
+The age of consent is the legal terminology for the minimum legal age at which an individual (male or female) has the mental capacity to consent to sexual intercourse with another individual.

 But, as with many laws, it's not always that simple.

 If you don't want to find yourself facing charges of statutory rape and labeled as a sex offender for the rest of your life, it's best to have a very clear understanding of EXACTLY how the law is interpreted.